18VAC41-60-20. General requirements.

 Any plea of nolo contendere shall be considered a conviction for purposes of this subdivision.
 The record of a conviction received from a court shall be accepted as prima facie evidence of a conviction or finding of guilt.
 The board, in its discretion, may deny licensure to any applicant in accordance with § 54.1-204 of the Code of Virginia.

-5. The applicant shall provide evidence satisfactory to the board that the applicant has passed the board-approved examination, administered either by the board or by a designated testing service.
+5. The applicant must provide evidence satisfactory to the board that the applicant has passed the respective board-approved examination, administered either by the board or by a designated testing service.

-B. Eligibility to sit for board-approved body-piercer examination.
+B. Eligibility to sit for a board-approved examination.

 1. Training in the Commonwealth of Virginia.
-Any person completing an approved body-piercing apprenticeship program in a Virginia licensed body-piercing salon shall be eligible to sit for the examination.
+Any person completing one of the following programs is eligible to sit for an examination:

 2. Training outside of the Commonwealth of Virginia, but within the United States or jurisdiction of the United States.
-Any person completing a body-piercing training or apprenticeship program that is substantially equivalent to the Virginia program but is outside of the Commonwealth of Virginia must submit to the board documentation of the successful completion of training or apprenticeship to be eligible for examination.
-If less than required hours of body-piercing training or body-piercing apprenticeship was completed, an applicant must submit (i) documentation acceptable to the board verifying the completion of a substantially equivalent body-piercing training or body-piercing apprenticeship or documentation of three years of work experience within the preceding five years as a body piercer and (ii) documentation of completion of a minimum of five hours of health education to include (a) bloodborne disease, sterilization, and aseptic techniques related to body piercing; (b) first aid; and (c) CPR that is acceptable to the board in order to be eligible for examination.
+Any person completing a body-piercing or ear-piercing training or apprenticeship program that is substantially equivalent to the Virginia program but is outside of the Commonwealth of Virginia must submit to the board documentation of the successful completion of training or apprenticeship to be eligible for examination.
+If fewer than the required hours of body-piercing or ear-piercing training or body-piercing or ear-piercing apprenticeship were completed, an applicant must submit (i) documentation acceptable to the board verifying the completion of a substantially equivalent body-piercing or ear-piercing training or body-piercing or ear-piercing apprenticeship or documentation of three years of work experience within the preceding five years as a body-piercer or ear-piercer and (ii) documentation of completion of a minimum of five hours of health education to include (a) bloodborne disease, sterilization, and aseptic techniques related to body-piercing or ear-piercing; (b) first aid; and (c) CPR that is acceptable to the board in order to be eligible for examination.

-C. In order to receive a license as a body piercer ear only, an applicant must meet the following qualifications:
+C. In order to receive a license as an ear-piercer earlobe only, an applicant must meet the following qualifications:

-2. The applicant shall be in good standing in every jurisdiction where licensed, certified, or registered.
-The applicant shall disclose to the board at the time of application for licensure any disciplinary action taken in another jurisdiction in connection with the applicant's licensed, certified, or registered practice.
-The applicant shall disclose to the board at the time of application for licensure whether he has been previously licensed in Virginia in any profession regulated by the board.
+2. The applicant must be in good standing in every jurisdiction where licensed, certified, or registered.
+The applicant must disclose to the board at the time of application for licensure any disciplinary action taken in another jurisdiction in connection with the applicant's licensed, certified, or registered practice.
+The applicant must disclose to the board at the time of application for licensure whether the applicant has been previously licensed in Virginia in any profession regulated by the board.

-3. The applicant shall disclose the applicant's physical address.
+3. The applicant must disclose the applicant's physical address.
 A post office box is not acceptable.

-4. The applicant shall sign, as part of the application, a statement certifying that the applicant has read and understands the Virginia body-piercing license laws and the board's body-piercing regulations.
+4. The applicant must sign, as part of the application, a statement certifying that the applicant has read and understands the Virginia body-piercing and ear-piercing license laws and the board's body-piercing regulations.

 a.
 All misdemeanor convictions involving moral turpitude, sexual offense, non-marijuana drug distribution, or physical injury within two years of the date of the application; and